What type of students are we looking for?

 Community leaders, academic innovators, and committed scholars.
 The WSU Regents Scholars Program recognizes Washington’s top high school students.

 The Regents Scholars Program has two award levels:

 - Distinguished Regents Scholar: Full tuition and mandatory fees for up to 18 credits per semester, for four years.
 Approximately 10 students will receive this award.

 - Regents Scholar: $4,000 per academic year for four years.
 All qualified nominees who complete the admission and scholarship application process by the deadline will receive this award.

-Students must enroll full-time at the WSU Pullman campus in fall semester 2018 to receive their Regents awards.
+Students must enroll full-time at the WSU Pullman campus in fall semester 2023 to receive their Regents award.

-Regents Scholar awards cannot be combined with the University Achievement Award (UAA) or National Merit Scholarship award.
-Distinguished Regents Scholar recipients are also unable to combine the WSU Visitation award with their scholarship.
+The Regents Scholar award cannot be combined with the University Achievement Award (UAA), Distinguished University Achievement Award (DUAA), or National Merit Scholarship.
+Distinguished Regents Scholar recipients are also unable to combine the WSU visitation award with their scholarship.

 The Regents Scholar awards are subject to yearly renewal requirements:

 - Continuous enrollment (fall and spring semester each academic year) on the Pullman campus

 - Minimum 3.0 cumulative grade point average per academic year